marjanadragicevic/apigroup9/README.md

 Download our project on git: https://github.com/marjanadragicevic/apigroup9

-Start it up locally and voila; the interact.js file comes in the lib folder making it available for you instantly.
+The interact.js file comes in the lib folder making it available for you instantly, you just need to start it correclty now.

+Steps:

+OPEN DOWNLOADED ZIP

+GO TO PUBLIC

+DOUBLE CLICK INDEX.HTML

+To see sketches, feel free to browse through sketch-01 and 02

-Please visit https://interact.io where you can find the author and more documentation.
+Please visit https://interact.io where you can find the author and more documentation, all credit goes to him for this excellent library.